-Plan Bay Area 2050 includes adopted growth forecasts at the county and subcounty levels, not the jurisdiction level where RHNA is statutorily focused.2 Therefore, staff developed an approach for determining consistency between RHNA and Plan Bay Area 2050 that received support from the Housing Methodology Committee, the ABAG Regional Planning Committee, and the ABAG Executive Board.
+Plan Bay Area 2050 includes adopted growth forecasts at the county and subcounty levels, not the jurisdiction level where RHNA is statutorily focused.
+Therefore, staff developed an approach for determining consistency between RHNA and Plan Bay Area 2050 that received support from the Housing Methodology Committee, the ABAG Regional Planning Committee, and the ABAG Executive Board.
 This approach compares the 8-year RHNA allocations to the 35-year housing growth from the Plan Bay Area 2050 Final Blueprint at the county and subcounty geographies used in the plan.
-If the 8-year growth level from RHNA does not exceed the 35-year housing growth level at either of these geographic levels, then RHNA allocations using the described approach and found the RHNA allocations are fully consistent with Plan Bay Area 2050, including the allocations to the South Marin superdistrict where Belvedere is located (see Table 1 for more details).
+If the 8-year growth level from RHNA does not exceed the 35-year housing growth level at either of these geographic levels, then RHNA and Plan Bay Area 2050 are determined to be consistent.
+Staff evaluated the draft RHNA allocations using the described approach and found the RHNA allocations are fully consistent with Plan Bay Area 2050, including the allocations to the South Marin superdistrict where Tiburon is located (see Table 1 below for more details).